Chiissu/v2d/README.md

 ### Linux

 It is very possible to get this up and running on Linux.
-Since I cannot maintain a repository you'll have to do two things yourself:
+Since I cannot maintain a Linux repository, you'll have to do two things yourself:

+> Note that I haven't ported libmediapipe build script to Linux, but it is very much possible and is planned to be done soon

 1. Build and install [libmediapipe](https://github.com/froxcey/libmediapipe)
 2. Build v2d

 ### Windows

-This project theoretically could work on Windows, but the upstream software, mediapipe, does not support hardware accelerated detection on Windows.
-Also, I don't have access to a Windows machine.
-There is no plan to provide official Windows support until dependency requirements are met.
+Since Mediapipe doesn't support hardware acceleration on Windows and I don't have access to a Windows machine, there is no plan to support Windows in the foreseeable future.

 ## Running